"Someone dropped the ball": Loved ones outraged at nursing home deaths

 Larkin's president is listed as Dr. Jack Jacobo Michel, who couldn't be reached for comment Wednesday.

 Last year, inspectors discovered some alarming conditions inside the facility.
 At least one resident had scratched skin off his arms with untrimmed, "jagged" and blackened fingernails, according to a report.
-Another resident was found in her nightgown in a dark room, staring at a television that was not turned on.
+Another resident was found in her nightgown in a dark room, staring at a television that wasn't turned on.

-The report also described various issues with building upkeep, garbage removal, food preparation and other concerns.
+A report last year specifically cited the facility for not having maintained its emergency backup generator to manufacturer and code requirements.

-Horton, Eatherly's close friend, said she never suspected there were health or safety issues at the facility.
-But in the wake of the tragedy, she was second-guessing herself.
+Horton, Eatherly's friend, said that she never suspected that the facility had health or safety issues but that she was second-guessing herself after the deaths.

 It seemed clear to Kenny Nova, meanwhile, that "someone dropped the ball."